Software-Improvement-Group/sigridci/docs/usermanagement.md

 ### Note:
 - Your users will need to set a password and optionally MFA (multi factor authentication)
-- you will need to actively revoke access for people that no longer work for you.
+- you will need to actively revoke access for people that no longer work for you by deleting them from user management manually.

 ### Sigrid administrator tasks:
-- create and delete users based on email, first and lastname.
+- create users based on their email, first and lastname.
 - resend lost and temporary passwords.
 - check last login and MFA status.
 - do authorisation tasks to define 'who can see what' in Sigrid.
+- delete users

 ### Setup customer side
 - no setup is needed.